bad-Al-code/DatabasesDocker/PSQl/README.md

 This command stops and removes the containers but preserves your data in the `./data/postgresql` directory on your local machine.

 7. **Persistent Data**

-   The postgresql service uses a volume to store its data persistently.
-Data is saved in the `./data/postgresql` directory on your host machine.
-This ensures your database persists even if the containers are stopped or removed.
+   - PostgreSQL data is stored in: ./data/postgresql/
+   - Backups are stored in: ./backups/postgresql/
+   - Data persists even after stopping or restarting containers.

 8. **Restarting the container**
    If you need to restart the containers, use the following command: